Heavy Equipment Financing: Guide to Getting Funded

 How do Heavy Equipment Loans work?

-The process starts with getting the invoice, or equipment quote, for the heavy equipment you want to purchase.
+The process begins with obtaining the invoice or equipment quote for the heavy equipment you wish to purchase.
 Then find a lender or lending marketplace you want to work with.
 Apply for the loan following their application process.
 If approved, the lender sends the cash to the seller for the invoice amount.

 Who provides Heavy Equipment Loans?